ruial/briefbytes/source/_posts/Machine-learning-basics.md

 Lasso regression achieved 0.11183 CV RMSE and 0.11911 test RMSE.
 Elasticnet was close behind, while ridge/linear regression and gradient boosting were worst but still an improvement over a mean baseline.

 To improve results I used k-means clustering to create 2 clusters and train a lasso model for each cluster.
 With this approach, the cluster for each test observation had to be predicted.
 Performance improved to 0.11897 RMSE.
-I have seen this cluster and then predict approach in a MOOC I have completed on EDX called The Analytics Edge, which I do recommend as it was very practical, easy to follow, covered many topics and included many examples and exercises.
+I have seen this cluster and then predict with linear models (not really needed for tree based models) approach in the EDX MOOC called The Analytics Edge, which I do recommend as it was very practical, easy to follow, covered many topics and included many examples and exercises.

 {% asset_img "clusters.png" "Clusters" %}